Stephen-Hamilton-C/auto-rtf/README.md

 - `--help`, `-h`: Shows a help message describing what each option does
 - `--output-file`, `-o`: Specifies a different file name or location for the resulting RTF file
 - `--project-root`, `-p`: Specifies a root directory for an Android Studio project
+- `--version`, `-v`: Displays the current version of auto-rtf

+To run this in the command line, use `python auto-rtf.py --help` If that doesn't work, try `python3` instead of `python`.

+On Linux, if you want to run the script without adding `python` to the beginning, add `#!/bin/python3` to the top of the script.
+I would do this myself, but then it won't run on Windows with a double-click.